dustinpfister/videoground-samp-waveform/videos/1bit_mix16/README.md

 ## Goals for the project

-The goal is to just get started with a general idea of what I want to do when it comes to 1-bit sound and music.
-As of this writing I all ready have the core idea of what I want working, so now it is just a question of where I want to go from there.
-Apart from just mixing upscaled 1-bit sound tracks there are a lot of other things I might want to refine while working on this that have to do with custom waveform functions, ways to store music tracks, and many other changes that migth result in improved javascript code that is used for creating sample data.
+The goal was to just get started with a general idea of what I want to do when it comes to 1-bit sound and music.
+I have the core idea of what I want working, so now it is just a question of where I want to go from here.
+Apart from just mixing 1-bit sound tracks there are a lot of other things I might want to refine while working on this that have to do with custom waveform functions, ways to store music tracks, and many other changes that might result in improved javascript code that is used for creating sample data.
+Many of these topics where explored in additional test videos for this project, but at this time I am now interested in working on other related projects that I have started.

   * ( done ) Core Idea of the project working
   * ( done ) New look started for the project with custom draw.js file